aaronmunsters/water-temperature-transmitter/README.md

 - Correctly implement the use of the queue.
     - The queue takes pointers, thus I should allocate them on the heap / preallocate suffucient memory
 - Enable OTA updates, perhaps using [ElegantOTA][elegant-ota-documentation]
+- Publish events to an MQTT broker, using [MQTT Client][mqtt-client-library]
+- Document the [TSM1000][tsm1000-web-page]
+   - Document the serial communication interface used to retrieve data (cfr. the [TSM1000 User manual][tsm1000-user-manual], Section 8, pg.
+28 & 29)

 [software-serial-library]: https://docs.arduino.cc/learn/built-in-libraries/software-serial/
 [wifi-library]: https://arduino-esp8266.readthedocs.io/en/latest/esp8266wifi/readme.html